elastic/kibana/x-pack/test_utils/README.md

 ## How to use it

 At the top of your test file (you only need to declare it once), register a new Testbed by providing a React Component an an optional configuration object.
-As you can see, you receive in return a function that you will have to call to mount the component in your tests.
+You receive in return a function that you need to call to mount the component in your test.

 **Example 1**